Geoffrey Bilson

 Geoffrey Bilson (27 January 1938 – 25 July 1987) was a Welsh Canadian academic and author.
-Between 1964 to 1987, Bilson worked for the University of Saskatchewan in their history department as a professor.
+Between 1964 and 1987, Bilson worked for the University of Saskatchewan in their history department as a professor.
 During this time period, Bilson primarily released children's books while also publishing non-fiction books.
 Some of the topics that Bilson wrote about include the Boston Massacre, cholera and the Winnipeg general strike.
 Following his 1987 death, his non-fiction book titled The Guest Children was released in 1988.
 The following year, the Geoffrey Bilson Award was first presented by the Canadian Children's Book Centre.

 Early life and education

-Bilson's birth occurred at Cardiff, Wales on 27 January 1938.
+Bilson's birth occurred at Cardiff, Wales, on 27 January 1938.
 During his childhood, Bilson lived in Liverpool.
 After he became interested in journalism, Bilson worked in newspaper publishing and editing while completing his education.
 For his post-secondary education, Bilson first attended Aberystwyth University.
 Throughout the 1960s to 1970s, Bilson also went to the University of Omaha and Stanford University.
-While at Omaha during 1961, the University of California, Berkeley gave Bilson a graduate assistant position.
+While at Omaha during 1961, the University of California, Berkeley, gave Bilson a graduate assistant position.

 Career

 Academics and publications

-During his tenure between 1964 to 1987, Bilson worked at the University of Saskatchewan as a professor.
+During his tenure between 1964 and 1987, Bilson worked at the University of Saskatchewan as a professor.
 For his academic career, Bilson focused on historical events throughout North America.
 While at Saskatchewan, his articles about cholera were released in the 1970s and 1980s.
 For a 1984 book by Charles G. Roland, Bilson wrote about Canadian healthcare for immigrants.
 The following year, Bilson's journal article on Frederick Montizambert was published.
 Bilson had continued studying healthcare for immigrants before he died in 1987.